ygorelik/ydk-gen/README.md

 # Release Notes

-The current YDK release version is 0.8.5.3 (Python package 0.8.5.post3).
+The current YDK release version is 0.8.5.3.
 YDK-Gen is licensed under the Apache 2.0 License.